-First, no matter you are buying just the land or the house already built on the land, you will look at the Chi quality in the land itself.
+First, regardless of whether you are buying an empty lot or a house that is already built, it's important to look at the Chi quality of the land itself.

-Does it look and feel vibrant, is the vegetation lush, in other words, is it full of life?
-When you see land that is dry with hardly any vegetation thriving on it, this is a sign of low, or inhibited Chi.
+Does it look and feel vibrant?
+Is the vegetation lush and full of life?
+Land that is dry with hardly any vegetation thriving on it is a sign of low or inhibited Chi.

-Best feng shui positioning is when the house has a slightly raised land behind it or slightly higher as compared to the land in front of the house.
+The best feng shui positioning is when the house has slightly raised land behind it or is slightly higher as compared to the land in front of the house.
 This will resemble the classical feng shui land positioning of the Turtle - one of the celestial Feng Shui Animals - as protection and good backing for the house.

-The worst feng shui backing of the house is with sloping land behind it or land that is on the lower level that the front of the house.
+The worst feng shui is to have sloping land behind the house or land that is on a lower level than the front of the house.

 The symbolic arrangement of the Classical feng shui positioning of the house on the land is the following (when you are looking at the house from outside):